Currently Infinity:Battlescape is in Alpha and does not have an ingame keyboard/input configuration option.

 Please feel free to add any from previous versions.

-You can see in the “readme.txt” that one could theoretically configure two different Input devices beside Keyboard and Mousse.
-The game launcher only lets you select one of them though, the first one, even if you would use “Joystick1…” Keynames it won’t work due to this.
+You can see in the “readme.txt” that one can configure two different Input devices beside Keyboard and Mousse.
+The game launcher lets you select both of them though, the first one, even if you would use “Joystick1…” Keynames it won’t work due to this.